r-spatial/link2GI/README.md

 # New Feature

 ##  `initProj` for reproducible projects
-`initProj` sets up a reproducible project environment complete with a defined folder structure, an RStudio project, initial scripts and setup templates, and optionally `git` repositories and `renv` environment.
-Most important parameters are the project root folder and subfolders for data documentation and scripts.
-It supports automatic loading and if possible installation of required libraries, a default setup option to simplify project initialisation.
-The function creates a skeleton of the main control script `main.R`, manages variable configurations through the `src/functions/000_settings.R script` and maintains easy access to paths through the `envrmt` list variable, facilitating an light weighted efficient and reproducible project management and data handling.For further Information have a look at the article [Reproducible Projects](https://r-spatial.github.io/link2GI/articles/link2GI5.html).
+`initProj` provides a complete and flexible working environment for GI projects.
+The focus is on a simple but powerful structure.
+The basic framework is formed by a defined folder structure, initial scripts and configuration templates as well as optional Git repositories and an `renv` environment.
+A corresponding RStudio project file is also created.
+It supports the automatic installation (if needed) and loading of the required libraries including various standard setup skeletons to simplify project initialisation.

+The function creates a skeleton of the skeleton scripts `main-control.R`, `pre-processing.R`, `10-processing.R` and `post-processing.R`, and creates corresponding parameter configurations files stored as `yaml` files in `scr/configs/`.
+The script src/functions/000_settings.R holds all specific project settings.
+Easy access to all project paths is provided via the list variable `dirs`, which enables simple, efficient and reproducible project management and data handling.

+For further Information have a look at the article [Reproducible Projects](https://r-spatial.github.io/link2GI/articles/link2GI5.html).

 When using RStudio, a new project can be created by simply selecting the ***Create Project Structure (link2GI)*** template from the ***File -> New Project -> New Directory -> New Project Wizard *** dialogue.